 Similar to audio, PowerPoint allows you to insert online video or a video file from your computer.
-Online videos include videos located on your Microsoft OneDrive cloud storage, YouTube, or other websites, provided you have the embed code.
-Embed code is HTML code (web programming code) usually provided by the website on which the video is housed.
-If a website provides embed code for you to copy and paste, you can use it in PowerPoint.
-If the website does not provide embed code, you will not be able to use that video in PowerPoint.
+Online videos include videos located on your Microsoft OneDrive cloud storage, YouTube, or other websites, provided you have the URL (web page address).